Easter Rising: Thursday to Saturday

 The third major scene of fighting during the week was in the area of North King Street, north of the Four Courts.
 The rebels had established strong outposts in the area, occupying numerous small buildings and barricading the streets.
 From Thursday to Saturday, the British made repeated attempts to capture the area, in what was some of the fiercest fighting of the Rising.
 As the troops moved in, the rebels continually opened fire from windows and behind chimneys and barricades.
 At one point, a platoon led by Major Sheppard made a bayonet charge on one of the barricades but was cut down by rebel fire.
 The British employed machine guns and attempted to avoid direct fire by using makeshift armoured trucks, and by mouse-holing through the inside walls of terraced houses to get near the rebel positions.
 By the time of the rebel headquarters' surrender on Saturday, the South Staffordshire Regiment under Colonel Taylor had advanced only 150 yd down the street at a cost of 11 dead and 28 wounded.
 The enraged troops broke into the houses along the street and shot or bayoneted fifteen unarmed male civilians whom they accused of being rebel fighters.

-Elsewhere, at Portobello Barracks, an officer named Bowen Colthurst summarily executed six civilians, including the pacifist nationalist activist, Francis Sheehy-Skeffington.
+Elsewhere, at Portobello Barracks, an officer named Bowen-Colthurst summarily executed six civilians, including the pacifist nationalist activist, Francis Sheehy-Skeffington.
+Bowen-Colthurst would later be found guilty but insane by a court martial for murder of these civilians, and was sentenced to confinement in an asylum.
 These instances of British troops killing Irish civilians would later be highly controversial in Ireland.